UCL-CCS/EasyVVUQ/docs/source/old/basic_tutorial.rst

 Nonetheless we need to provide a range for 'num_steps'.
 Notice that the keys in the parameter description match the tags in the template.

-.. note:: The names of parameters here does not need to match the input of the
+.. note:: The name of parameters here does not need to match the input of the
           application directly.
-In the next section we will see how *Decoder* elements map the parameter space to the application inputs.
+In the next section, we will see how *Decoder* elements map the parameter space to the application inputs.

 Section 3: Wrap Application
 ---------------------------

-In order for an application to be used in an EasyVVUQ workflow two processes have to be accounted for:
+For an application to be used in an EasyVVUQ workflow two processes have to be accounted for:

 1. the parameters being sampled need to be converted into a format that